vmchale/libarchive/README.md

 formats.

-Right now it has high-level support for creating and unpacking archives, as well as direct bindings to most of the C API.
+Right now it has high-level support for creating and unpacking archives, as well as bindings to the C API.